 INSPIRING ERA is a project funded by the Horizon Europe program aimed at breathing new life into the European Research Area (ERA) [hyperlink to our section „What is ERA?“].

-The aim is to raise awareness, share best practices and accelerate the uptake of ERA achievements so that the positive results are felt by researchers and, ultimately, by all citizens of the countries involved.
+Our goal is to raise awareness, share best practices and speed up the adoption of advancements made under the umbrella of the ERA to benefit researchers and citizens across the countries involved.

-This involves supporting EU Member States, Associated Countries, and stakeholders in implementing ERA Actions, in collaboration with the European Commission.
-The project focuses on fostering mutual learning, building a strong community of practice, and providing recommendations for policymakers to ensure the effective uptake of ERA Policy Agenda outcomes.
+We work together with EU Member States, Associated Countries, and stakeholders to implement the ERA Actions outlined in the ERA Policy Agenda, in collaboration with the European Commission.
+Our project focuses on promoting mutual learning, building a strong community of practice, and offering recommendations for policymakers to ensure the effective uptake of ERA Policy Agenda outcomes.

-Because without putting results into practice, a perfectly functioning ERA, allowing researchers, institutions and businesses to be mobile and to compete and collaborate across borders, will remain a vision.
+It is important to translate these achievements into action; otherwise, the vision of a fully functional ERA, enabling researchers, institutions, and businesses to move freely and collaborate across borders, will remain just that – a vision.

 OUR OBJECTIVES